bensutherland/amplitools/20_docs/README_denovo_SNPs.md

 Requires that the sample filename suffix is .fastq.gz
 Note: this will align, sort, index, and generate idxstats.
 It will add read group IDs to samples, as these are required for downstream analyses.

+Note: It is suggested to use a non-compressed reference genome for indexing so the same version can be used for downstream genotyping (cannot be compressed with fastq.gz).

 idxstats provides a tab-delimited output with each line consisting of a reference sequence name, the sequence length, the number of mapped read segments, and the number of unmapped read-segments.

 Aligned output will be in `13_mapped_mhap`.